Read Trailspace's Guide to Canoes and Paddles.

 Nova Craft Prospector 16

 Love the wall height, rocker 2" great, all around great canoe!!!!!
-Handles wonderful on running rivers, great on smooth water, the Tuff Stuff material I love because of light weight and durability.
+Handles wonderful on running rivers, great on smooth water.
+The Tuff Stuff material I love because of its light weight and durability.
 Expect to last till I'm gone.
 Full review

 Nova Craft Trapper Solo